-Mum used to take me to buy my leather Koala shoes from the factory shop on Grange Rd before Rhonda was born.
+Mum used to take me to buy my leather Koala shoes from the factory shop on Grange Rd.
 The same area where Justin taught me to drive in that legendary white Holden Apollo.

 So many memories from these towns, Northcote, North Fitzroy, Thornbury, Preston, Coburg, Brunswick, Brunswick West, Moony Ponds, Heidelberg.
 These streets I travel are the same as my Grandparents who grew up in Brunswick and Northcote.
 But I don't know their stories.
 How much history we loose with the passing of only one generation.

 So rarely do I met people who are FROM these areas.
 But, when I do it feels so strange that we don't already know one another.
 How could we have missed each other for all these years?